Generic selectors

 Glass bloodfin tetras have one of the widest distributions of any small tetra.
 They’re found across the Amazon River basin in Brazil, Peru, Bolivia, Colombia, and Ecuador.
 Unlike many tetras that are confined to specific tributary systems, glass bloodfins turn up in rivers and streams throughout the broader Amazon drainage.

 In the wild, they avoid the main river channels and prefer smaller creeks, tributaries, and flooded forest areas where the current is gentler.
-The water tends to be warm, soft, and slightly acidic, often stained with tannins from decaying vegetation.
+The water is warm, soft, and slightly acidic, often stained with tannins from decaying vegetation.
 They’re typically found in the upper water layers, often near the surface among floating plants and overhanging vegetation.
 This surface-dwelling tendency is important to understand when setting up their aquarium.

 Appearance & Identification